 Our understanding of the LWS initiative and ongoing partnership lends important continuity to complex, ever-changing project teams that include government workspace planners, representatives from ministry tenants, architectural prime consultants, and interior designers.
 Our continued success has come from a desire to build consensus among stakeholders, including bi-weekly collaborative meetings with ministry staff to share ideas, discuss progress, and better integrate our teams.

 With multiple sites redeveloped at the same time by separate architectural and design teams, developing a common approach became vital to minimizing cost and schedule overruns, and ensuring consistent quality of outcomes from one consultant group to another.
 Expanding on established standards known as the Blueprint<https://blueprint.gov.bc.ca/>, guidelines for environmental graphics provide an overall framework for design and implementation of graphics.
 This resulted in a standard approach for workplace planners and external consultants that ensures outcomes support LWS objectives.

 Use of Guidelines

-We develop initial concepts based on visual themes discussed at the outset of the project.
+We developed initial concepts based on visual themes discussed at the outset of the project.
 Visual themes refer to broad categories such as landscape, architectural, and historical attributes, or non-site specific directions including abstract shapes, infographics, or typography.
-Once we have established consensus around preferred themes, multiple directions explore graphic, photographic, and illustrative approaches that incorporate local attributes, reflect the interior and architectural design of the space, and adhere to LWS standards.
-Cygnus creates concepts while taking cues from the architectural and interior design, ensuring a visually cohesive approach.
+Once consensus was established around preferred themes, multiple directions explore graphic, photographic, and illustrative approaches that incorporate local attributes, reflect the interior and architectural design of the space, and adhere to LWS standards.
+Concepts were created while taking cues from the architectural and interior design, ensuring a visually cohesive approach.

 15117 101st Ave, Surrey